 If you have decided that you would like to undertake IVF treatment in the state of Victoria, due to different legislative rules governing the states of Australia, there are a couple of extra steps that you need to complete prior to starting treatment.

 In the state of Victoria, all patients and their partners (if applicable) are required to:

 We recommend all patients wishing to undertake treatment in Victoria to contact our patient services team at the City Fertility clinic to obtain the relevant application forms and specific information regarding the types of checks required and to follow the instructions provided in the Legislative Requirements section of this website as the type of checks are very specific.

 The clinic must receive these completed checks prior to the commencement of treatment and before any medication can be dispensed.

-At City Fertility we will assign a patient care coordinator who will be taking care of you and your family during your stay in Australia.
+At City Fertility you may request a patient care coordinator.
 To learn more about this service, contact us at firstname.lastname@example.org

 Please allow at least 26 days in order to complete your City Fertility Treatment Plan.

-Once you return to your country of residence, our nurses will contact you to ensure everything is going as expected and ensure you are safely back home.
+Once you return to your country of residence, our nurses will contact you to ensure everything is going as expected.

 For more information about the process, you can visit our Frequently Asked Questions page, or contact us directly: